Avi-Rathod/helmproj/templates/sas-bases/examples/sas-open-source-config/r/README.md

    **Note:** If the destination directory already exists, [verify that the overlay](#verify-overlay-for-r-volume) has been applied.
    If the output contains the `/nfs/r-mount` directory path, you do not need to take any further actions, unless you want to change the overlay parameters to use a different R environment.

 2. The kustomization.yaml file defines all the necessary environment variables.
-Replace all tags, such as {{ R-HOMEDIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
+Replace all tags, such as {{ .Values.R_HOMEDIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
 Then, set the following parameters, according to the SAS products that you will be using:

    * DM_RHOME is used by the Open Source Code node in SAS Visual Data Mining and Machine Learning.
    * SAS_EXTLANG_SETTINGS is used by applications that run Python and R code on Cloud Analytic Services (CAS).
 This includes PROC FCMP and the Time Series External Languages (EXTLANG) package.
 SAS_EXTLANG_SETTINGS should only be set in one example file; for example, if you set it in the Python example, you should not set it the R example.
 SAS_EXTLANG_SETTINGS should point to an XML file that is readable by all users.
 The path can be in the same volume that contains the R environment or in any other volume that is accessible to CAS.
 Refer to the documentation for the Time Series External Languages (EXTLANG) package for details about the expected XML schema.